smartdevicelink/sdl_core_documentation/docs/Multiple Transports Implementation/index.md

 Add the following lines to `smartDeviceLink.ini`

-- To enable multiple transports in core
+- To enable multiple transports in Core

 ```
 [MultipleTransports]